cpicpgx/cpic-data/README.md

 This repo contains all the code used to create and maintain the [CPIC](https://cpicpgx.org) data model.
 This powers the API and the database.

-If you're looking to use the REST API or get a copy of the database, go [read the docs](https://github.com/cpicpgx/cpic-data/wiki).
+If you're looking to use the REST API or get a copy of the database, go [read the documentation](https://github.com/cpicpgx/cpic-data/wiki).

-## THIS IS PRE-RELEASE :exclamation:
-:exclamation:  :exclamation:  :exclamation:
-WARNING: BETA TESTING ONLY
-:exclamation:  :exclamation:  :exclamation:

-__This repo is under active development and, thus, only useful for testing purposes.
-When this message disappears and a __production__ release is on the [Releases page](https://github.com/cpicpgx/cpic-data/releases) then it will be ready for use.
-Until then, this is for evaluation only.__

 ## Important Links for Everyone

 ### Read the Docs

-If you want more information about using the API or database, [read the docs](https://github.com/cpicpgx/cpic-data/wiki).
+If you want more information about using the API or database, [read the documenatation](https://github.com/cpicpgx/cpic-data/wiki).

 ### Bugs/Discussion